Overview of Yala Peak and Ganjala Pass Trek

 Traveling through rural areas and suspension bridges will give you a feel for the region.
 Keep your eyes peeled for any birds or langur monkeys that may swing by.

-Finally you will reach Lama Hotel, a small community nestled among the hills and forests of the region.
+Finally, you will reach the Lama Hotel, a small community nestled among the hills and forests of the region.
 Due to the availability of affordable lodging and food, many hikers choose to spend the night here.
 The Lama Hotel is an ideal place from which to recharge and face the challenges of the day.

 The scenery is stunning as you trek from Lama Hotel to Langtang Village.
-The ride will be filled with lovely rhododendron and bamboo forests.
+The ride will be filled with lovely rhododendrons and bamboo forests.
 As you climb, the Langtang River provides a relaxing backdrop.

-After hours of hiking, you’ll reach Langtang Village at 3,541 metres (11,617 feet).
+After hours of hiking, you’ll reach Langtang Village at 3,541 meters (11,617 feet).
 This village is a major milestone in your walk, revealing the region’s unique culture and hospitality.
 You’ll experience the locals’ mountain lifestyle.

 During your trip, you will be departing from Langtang Village and moving in the direction of Kyanjin Gompa.
 The trail offers stunning panoramas of the mountains in the area, adding to the experience of hiking it.
 You will have to cross wooden bridges over streams as well as trek through fields where yaks graze.
 You will notice that the air is thinner as you ascend higher, and as a result, you may start to feel the effects of the higher altitude.

 Don’t worry about it though; the gradual pace of the trip will help you get adjusted to the conditions as you go.
-You will arrive at Kyanjin Gompa, a sacred Buddhist site and a prominent cultural centre in the Langtang region, after a journey of around five to six hours on foot.
+You will arrive at Kyanjin Gompa, a sacred Buddhist site and a prominent cultural center in the Langtang region, after a journey of around five to six hours on foot.

 We’ll take a break at Kyanjin Gompa today so that everyone can get their bodies used to the higher altitude and keep moving while we’re up here on the trail.
-Following breakfast, we are going to make our way uphill to the Tserko Ri, where we will have a 360-degree view of the Langtang ranges as well as other magnificent peaks.
+Following breakfast, we are going to make our way uphill to Tserko Ri, where we will have a 360-degree view of the Langtang ranges as well as other magnificent peaks.

 After that, we’ll head back to Kyanjin Gompa in the late afternoon to continue our tour of the breathtaking Buddhist monasteries in the area.
 A factory that makes yak cheese the traditional way, by hand, will also be a stop on our itinerary.
 In Kyanjin Gompa, overnight lodging is available in a local teahouse.